Ants invading house

 Preventing Ants in Your Home

-An important part of ant control is preventing ants getting into your home in the first place.
+An important part of ant control is stopping ants from getting into your home in the first place.
 This is sometimes harder than you might think, as ants are incredibly adept at finding new paths or nests if their usual ones are blocked.

 If you are already aware of having ants in your home, prevention alone is unlikely to fully remove them.
 Instead, use these prevention techniques together with ant trapping and removal techniques.